 - About Using Actuate BIRT Designer Professional.
 This chapter provides an overview of this guide. - Part 1.
 Retrieving data for reports.
 This part explains how to connect to various data sources and retrieve data for use in reports. - Chapter 1.
 Accessing data.
 This chapter lists all the types of data sources that Actuate BIRT Designer supports, and provides an overview of how reports access data. - Chapter 2.
+Accessing data in a JDBC database.
+This chapter describes how to connect to and retrieve data from a database using the SQL query builder. - Chapter 3.
 Creating data objects.
-This chapter describes how to create data objects to provide data for dashboards and reports. - Chapter 3.
+This chapter describes how to create data objects to provide data for dashboards and reports. - Chapter 4.
 Accessing data in a data object.
-This chapter describes how to connect to and retrieve data from a data object. - Chapter 4.
+This chapter describes how to connect to and retrieve data from a data object. - Chapter 5.
 Accessing data in an information object.
-This chapter describes how to connect to and retrieve data from an information object. - Chapter 5.
+This chapter describes how to connect to and retrieve data from an information object. - Chapter 6.
 Accessing data in a report document.
 This chapter describes how to connect to and retrieve data from a report document.

-- Chapter 6.
+- Chapter 7.
 Accessing data in an e.report.
-This chapter describes how to connect to and retrieve data from a report developed with Actuate eReport Designer Professional. - Chapter 7.
+This chapter describes how to connect to and retrieve data from a report developed with Actuate eReport Designer Professional. - Chapter 8.
 Accessing data in a POJO.
-This chapter describes how to connect to and retrieve data from a POJO. - Chapter 8.
+This chapter describes how to connect to and retrieve data from a POJO. - Chapter 9.
 Combining data from multiple data sources.
 This chapter describes how to combine data from different data sets. - Part 2.
 Designing reports.
-This part describes the additional design functionality available in Actuate BIRT Designer. - Chapter 9.
+This part describes the additional design functionality available in Actuate BIRT Designer. - Chapter 10.
 Formatting a report.
-This chapter describes the additional report formatting options in Actuate BIRT Designer. - Chapter 10.
+This chapter describes the additional report formatting options in Actuate BIRT Designer. - Chapter 11.
 Using Flash objects in a report.
-This chapter describes the requirements and methods for adding Flash objects in a report. - Chapter 11.
+This chapter describes the requirements and methods for adding Flash objects in a report. - Chapter 12.
 Using built-in Flash charts and gadgets.
-This chapter describes how to create and format Flash charts and gadgets using the Flash chart and Flash gadget builders. - Chapter 12.
+This chapter describes how to create and format Flash charts and gadgets using the Flash chart and Flash gadget builders. - Chapter 13.
 Using the Flash object library.
-This chapter describes how to add Flash objects from the InfoSoft Flash object library to a report. - Chapter 13.
+This chapter describes how to add Flash objects from the InfoSoft Flash object library to a report. - Chapter 14.
 Writing expressions using EasyScript.
 This chapter describes how to write expressions using EasyScript, which is an expression syntax similar to the syntax used in Excel formulas.
-The chapter also provides a reference to the EasyScript functions and operators. - Chapter 14.
+The chapter also provides a reference to the EasyScript functions and operators. - Chapter 15.
 Specifying filter conditions at report run time.
-This chapter describes how to create dynamic filters and report parameters, which provide users more control over what data they see in a report. - Chapter 15.
+This chapter describes how to create dynamic filters and report parameters, which provide users more control over what data they see in a report. - Chapter 16.
 Adding HTML buttons to a report.
-This chapter describes how to use HTML buttons to run JavaScript code. - Chapter 16.
+This chapter describes how to use HTML buttons to run JavaScript code. - Chapter 17.
 Controlling user access to report pages and data.
-This chapter describes how to use the page-level security and data security features in Actuate iServer to control user access to particular sections in a report and a particular set of data in a data object. - Chapter 17.
+This chapter describes how to use the page-level security and data security features in Actuate iServer to control user access to particular sections in a report and a particular set of data in a data object. - Chapter 18.
 Accessing iServer environment information.
 This chapter describes how to write event handlers in a report to retrieve iServer environment information. - Part 3.
 Deploying reports and resources.
-This part explains how to deploy reports and resources to an Actuate iServer encyclopedia. - Chapter 18.
+This part explains how to deploy reports and resources to an Actuate iServer encyclopedia. - Chapter 19.
 Deploying BIRT reports to Actuate BIRT iServer.
 This chapter describes how to use the Actuate BIRT Report option to run and distribute BIRT reports in Actuate iServer.